UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

      └─── tests - pytest files
 ```

-The data folder contains the following files, these allowed me to
+The data folder contains the following files, these allowed me to quickly reset
-quickly reset the database to different states with a cp.
+the database to different states with a copy (cp) command.
 ```
 customer.csv - Full HP Norton database in CSV format. head-cust.csv - Top ten lines, or head, or customer.csv.